All Episodes

 I didn't get a flu shot every year.

-I'm not telling what people what to do, but if wearing a mask gets me to that baseball and football game, you know how I feel about that because I say it ten times a day.
+But if wearing a mask gets me to that baseball and football game, you know how I feel about that because I say it 10 times a day.

-But Dr. Raj, you've been uh so generous as always with your time and expertise.
+But Dr. Raj, you've been so generous, as always, with your time and expertise.

 We appreciate it.